meilisearch/documentation/learn/core_concepts/documents.md

 Meilisearch will only accept JSON documents when it receives the `application/json` content-type header.

-As an example, let's say you are creating an **[index][indexes]** that contains information about movies.
+As an example, let's say you are creating an index that contains information about movies.
 A sample document might look like this:

 ```json
 {